-With OpenAI’s LLMs, New Relic Grok can translate human speak into queries and vice versa.
-Now you can query without laboring over the right query syntax and translate the complex queries used in curated UIs and dashboards into plain language that everyone can understand, even your executives. 😉 Because Open AI’s LLMs support 50+ languages, New Relic Grok can too.
+By leveraging LLMs, New Relic Grok can translate human speak into queries and vice versa.
+Now you can query without laboring over the right query syntax and translate the complex queries used in curated UIs and dashboards into plain language that everyone can understand—even your executives 😉—in 50+ languages.

 Continuing our AI journey

 New Relic Grok comes on the heels of our announcement of the industry’s first OpenAI GPT observability integration.
 This machine learning operations (MLOps) capability allows engineering teams to monitor applications built with OpenAI’s GPT Series APIs.
 And we’re only getting started.

 New Relic is expanding its GenAI-enabled capabilities—in how we help our customers get to the source of problems faster, use machine learning models for predictive analytics, and optimize their own AI implementations—and generally make observability more accessible.
 New Relic Grok is a significant milestone in that journey, and we have so much to learn as we move forward, iterate, and innovate.

 I am thrilled that today we can give the world a look at New Relic Grok.
 I can’t wait to show you what’s next in our quest to transform observability into an essential practice in anyone’s journey toward making perfect software.